‘Teen Mom 2’ Star Briana DeJesus Calls Kailyn Lowry A ‘Crazy B***h’ On Twitter

 In Monday night’s show, Us Weekly reports that Javi and Briana did indeed split, and after the split, Javi made an appearance on Kailyn’s podcast and the two dished details about the breakup.
 We also learned, however, that Briana has not been an innocent victim in the situation as she revealed that she has been in contact with an ex.

 There’s been no love lost between Briana and Kailyn for a long time, and Kailyn has never held back on saying exactly how she feels.
-She even admitted recently that she try to hit Briana during a Teen Mom 2 reunion show.
+She even admitted recently that she tried to hit Briana during a Teen Mom 2 reunion show.
 She said on her podcast that she was not hit, but that she did confront Briana while the cameras were off and that she did want to punch her.
 She said that she even tried to take a swing at her but was stopped by security officers.